d-velop/dvelop-sdk-node/CONTRIBUTING.md

 When filing an issue, make sure to answer the following questions:

-1. What version of the SDK are you using?
+1. What package and version of the SDK are you using?

 2. What operating system are you using?